What is Jamstack? – A Guide For Non-technical Leaders

 Using Jamstack requires choosing technologies that will be responsible for the front-end and back-end layers.
 We gathered some of our favourites below.

-- Sanity – flexible content platform built for developers by developers.
+• Sanity – a flexible content platform built for developers by developers.
 It allows for collaboration and customisation in real-time to build data-driven content applications

-If you hesitate which CMS you should use to your Jamstack project, read our comprehensive article on the comparison of different Jamstack CMSes.
+If you hesitate about which CMS you should use for your Jamstack project, read our comprehensive article on the comparison of different Jamstack CMSes.

 Examples of Jamstack Static Site Generators (SSG)

-- Gatsby – one of the first and most popular new-age static site generator, yet Gatsby lately provides also dynamic, optimized websites and a cloud platform.
+• Gatsby – is one of the first and most popular new-age static site generators, yet Gatsby lately provides also dynamic, optimized websites and a cloud platform.

-- Next.js – at the moment, probably the most interesting tool for building both static, and dynamic pages.
-Definitely the one loved the most by developers that brings a lot of great possibilities to Jamstack and website optimization.
+• Next.js – at the moment, probably the most interesting tool for building both static and dynamic pages.
+Definitely, the one loved the most by developers that bring a lot of great possibilities to Jamstack and website optimization.

-- Hugo – fast framework written in Go (aka Golang) for building sites with content-supporting features like unlimited content types and taxonomies or customisable URLs
+• Hugo – fast framework is written in Go (aka Golang) for building sites with content-supporting features like unlimited content types and taxonomies or customisable URLs

 Best Jamstack Static Site Generators: Next.js vs Gatsby JS